rebmaso/submaps_ros/README.md

 `` sudo apt-get install ros-noetic-desktop-full ros-noetic-cv-bridge ros-noetic-pcl-ros ros-noetic-pcl-conversions ros-noetic-image-transport libpcl-dev``

-This project contains submodules (a fork of Okvis 2 and Supereight 2).
+This project contains submodules (Okvis 2 and Supereight 2).
 After you clone it, you should run this command:

 `` git submodule update --init --recursive ``